Many conclude that retirement before Social Security was horrible, but was it?

 In addition, people decided to invest (or gamble, depending on how you look at it) their money in the stock market instead of hiding it under the mattress.

-When the Great Depression hit, this reliance on others for employment, goods, and services resulted in great suffering for millions of people, and particularly the older folks.
+When the Great Depression hit, this reliance on others for employment, goods, and services resulted in great suffering for millions of people, and particularly the older generation.

 Although industrialization brought prosperity to the country, it also brought different attitudes about who was responsible for the aging population.